804 – Fleet Vehicle Crash

 Third occurrence: If it is determined, an employee was not wearing a seatbelt, the employee will receive a 10-day suspension and if employee was seat belted but not the prisoner, the employee will receive a 10-day suspension.
 If both the employee and prisoner were not seat belted, the employee will receive a 20-day suspension.

 4. Fourth and subsequent crashes will be reviewed on a case-by-case basis and may include a transfer to a non-driving position for a period of not less than one (1) year.
 The review may also include the loss of the county “take-home” vehicle for not less than two (2) years.

-5. If an employee has been assigned to a driving position for at least five (5) consecutive years without an at-fault fleet crash, the board may reduce the punishment within the disciplinary matrix by one level.
+5. If an employee has been assigned to a driving position for at least five (5) consecutive years without an at-fault fleet crash, the board may reduce the disciplinary action within the disciplinary matrix by one level.

 6. When the above disciplinary standard level for the at-fault driver has been established, aggravating and mitigating factors will be considered in determining whether the Fleet Crash Review Board will vary from the established disciplinary standard level.
 Aggravating and mitigating factors which may lessen or increase the established disciplinary standard level include, but are not limited to, the following: